aiforged/docs/docs/services/speech/microsoft-speech-to-text.md

 The Microsoft Speech-to-Text Service in AIForged uses Microsoft’s Azure AI Speech to accurately transcribe audio into text across many languages.
 Transcripts are stored in the document’s Result property for downstream search, analytics, or workflow automation.
 Models can be tailored to improve accuracy for domain-specific vocabulary.

-{% hint style="info" %}
+!!! info
     Tip: Use this service to quickly turn recorded meetings, calls, or podcasts into searchable, actionable text.
 For structured data extraction from documents, use Document Intelligence.
-{% endhint %}

 ***